 Technically, I was a hipster by definition.
 I wore the uniform, listened to the vinyl, and maybe talked about Sylvia Plath more than I needed to, but I don’t anymore.

-I suppose my conclusion is simple: just because you like a neighborhood, or the men in said neighborhood, doesn’t mean you have to subscribe to the culture—at least not fully.
+I suppose my conclusion is simple: just because you like a neighbourhood, or the men in said neighbourhood, doesn’t mean you have to subscribe to the culture—at least not fully.
 You can, and should, still be you, even if that means not being the hippest girl at the party.

 Oh, and for the record: I still like scruffy beards and PBR, but now I enjoy both in jeans and a t-shirt.